bhavukm/Docker-For-DevOps-Crash-Course/README.md

  https://docs.docker.com/engine/install/ubuntu/

-# Installation guide is attached in the repo
+Docker Installation guide on AWS EC2 Instance with Ubuntu 24.04 LTS is also attached in the repo

 # Most commonly used docker commands: